Darthan184/Custom-Challenges-SFS1/README.md

 "stepType" : {string value} (default "")
 * The type of step.
 Possible values:
-* "Multi" - multiple steps in any order
+* "Multi" - all of the specified steps in any order
-    * note SFS seemed to forget the progress in some cases, this may now be fixed
+    * note buggy - SFS seems to forget the progress in some cases.
     * does not support the "Impact" step type as a sub-step.

 * "Any" - any one of the specified steps